jamesbvaughan/jamesbvaughan.com/content/lists/movies/index.md

 [my Letterboxd profile](https://letterboxd.com/jamesbvaughan/films/).
 If you are just interested in knowing what my favorite movies are, then you're in the right place.
-If you don't care about what movies I watch, then you should probably go [somewhere else](/lists).

 ### My favorite movies